 Fundraising legal requirements are a complex but mission-critical part of running an effective nonprofit organization.

-After all, federal and state-level regulations are what ultimately allow nonprofits to reinvest their proceeds into their missions rather than losing a portion to taxes.
+After all, federal and state-level regulations are what ultimately allow nonprofits to raise funds and reinvest their proceeds into their missions rather than losing a portion to taxes.
 Complying with these regulations shows the government (and donors) that your organization truly uses donations for their intended purposes and that you don’t abuse the goodwill of your generous supporters.
 Failing to comply with applicable fundraising requirements, even accidentally, can result in substantial penalties and the loss of your donors’ trust.
 It definitely pays to understand the fundraising legal landscape and seek help from professionals when needed.

 For more than 30 years, the experts here at Labyrinth have worked with thousands of organizations to help them remain compliant with all state and federal fundraising legal requirements.
 We file tens of thousands of charity registrations each year, so we’re fully immersed in the world of fundraising law.
 We’ve rounded up the most essential regulations that every nonprofit operating in the United States should know.
 We’ll cover fundraising legal requirements that fall into these key categories: